Jesse M. Furman: Notable cases

 On March 24, 2018, United States Secretary of Commerce Wilbur Ross announced his decision to add a question about citizenship status to the 2020 Census questionnaire, asserting that it was necessary to help the Justice Department enforce the Voting Rights Act of 1965.
 Two groups of plaintiffs filed lawsuits in the United States District Court for the Southern District of New York to block the question.
 The cases were assigned to Furman, who rejected the plaintiffs' claim that adding the question violated the Enumeration Clause of the U.S. Constitution but held that Ross's decision violated the Administrative Procedure Act and that the Voting-Rights-Act-enforcement rationale was a pretext designed to conceal the true reasons for adding the question.
 Furman entered an order blocking implementation of Ross's decision.
 On June 27, 2019, the Supreme Court affirmed Furman's order, agreeing that the Voting-Rights-Act-enforcement rationale was pretextual.
 The Court's decision left open the possibility that Ross could try again to add the citizenship question to the 2020 Census, but the Trump administration did not make a second attempt.

+On March 10, 2025, Furman blocked the deportation of Mahmoud Khalil, a Palestinian activist Immigrations and Custom Enforcement had detained two days earlier.
+Two days later, Furman granted Khalil two attorney-client-privileged phone calls, but also ruled that he would remain detained.

 Personal

-Furman is married to Ariela Dubler a former Columbia Law School professor who now heads the Abraham Joshua Heschel School.
-His brother Jason Furman served as an economic adviser to President Obama.
+Furman is married to Ariela Dubler a former Columbia Law School professor who now heads the Abraham Joshua Heschel School, a Jewish day school in New York.
+His brother Jason Furman served as an economic adviser to President Obama and is an economics professor at Harvard University.

 Furman is Jewish.
+He has been noted for his strict observance, including adjourning court early for Shabbat and closing his chambers on Rosh Hashanah.